craigmulligan/clementine/README.md

 # TODO:

 - Add apiKey checks on ingress endpoint [server]
-- Ability to remove/revoke a key [Server & Client]
 - Serve client from server (both in dev + prod) [server & client]
 - Forward to apollo-engine [server]
 - Use redis for queues [server]